-Is this posthumous enlistment of Victor Hugo into the ranks of the “Yellow Vest” movement or anti-wealth activists justified?
+Is this posthumous enlistment of Victor Hugo into the ranks of the “Yellow Vest” movement and anti-wealth activists justified?
 Those who have read only an abridged version of Hugo’s work in a university class, or who have only seen a film or stage adaptation, are sure to think it is.
 Their views have been shaped by professors and editors who believe the rich are the cause of poverty and are enemies of the poor.

 But is this “down with the rich” narrative really what Les Misérables teaches us?

 Les Misérables is an exceptionally long and complex novel featuring multiple themes, plots, subplots and sub-subplots.
 One of these themes might be that the law can sometimes be destructive as well as ameliorative, as illustrated by the unjust sentence Jean Valjean receives (5 years for stealing a loaf of bread, which ends up being 19 years following several escape attempts) and the fact that his criminal conviction marks him as a social pariah for the rest of his life.
 None of this has anything to do with rich verses poor though.
 Valjean’s jailers are not wealthy, nor is the baker he stole from.
-What’s more, Jean Valjean himself becomes rich after turning his life around (albeit under a false identity). and becomes a force for good in his village, not just by handing out alms to the poor, but by employing people In his own business and supporting community institutions like his local church and hospital.
+What’s more, Jean Valjean himself becomes rich after turning his life around (albeit under a false identity). and becomes a force for good in his village, not just by handing out alms to the poor, but by employing people In his own business and supporting community institutions like his local church and hospital and other charitable causes.

 Chalk one up for the wealthy…